Skip to Main Content

 Sound Recordist Teams

-Complete sound departments for film, TV, and commercial productions across Budapest and Debrecen and all of Hungary.
+Complete sound departments for film, TV, and commercial shoots across Budapest and Debrecen and all of Hungary.

+Here is how this works in practice.
 A sound recordist specializes in capturing audio in the field, whether recording dialogue, ambient soundscapes, or specific sound effects for a production.
-From Korda Studios and Origo Studios in Budapest to location shoots across the Hungarian countryside, they select appropriate microphones, manage recording equipment, and monitor audio quality in real time.
+From Korda Studios and Origo Studios in Budapest to location shoots across the Hungarian countryside, they select appropriate microphones, manage recording gear, and monitor audio quality in real time.
 Clean field recordings are the foundation of a production's final sound design.

-We connect you with sound recordists who bring both technical expertise and a trained ear to location recording across Hungary.
-Our network includes professionals experienced at Korda Studios, Origo Film Studios, and Hungarian Film Fund-backed productions, with documentary fieldwork from the Danube Bend to Lake Balaton, each committed to delivering pristine audio that enhances the final mix.
+Here is the short of it.
+We connect you with sound recordists who bring both tech expertise and a trained ear to location recording across Hungary.
+Our network has pros skilled at Korda Studios, Origo Film Studios, and Hungarian Film Fund-backed shoots, with documentary fieldwork from the Danube Bend to Lake Balaton, each committed to delivering pristine audio that boosts the final mix.

 ACT 01